Kémi Séba: New Black Panther Party

 In April 2010, Malik Zulu Shabazz, leader of the US-based New Black Panther Party (NBPP), appointed Capo Chichi the party's representative in France and gave him the nom de guerre Kemiour Aarim Shabazz.
 In July 2010, Capo Chichi left his position as the president of MDI but continued as the head of the francophone branch of NBPP.

-Struggle in Africa
+Activity in Africa

 In 2011, he left the NBPP and moved to Senegal, where he continued his political activism and became a lecturer in African universities and, from 2013, a political columnist in various African television channels.
 This earned him a certain popularity among the French-speaking African youth, who considered him as a defender of African sovereignty.

 Originally close to the Nation of Islam, he eventually joined Voodoo in 2014, which he links to the work of the metaphysician René Guénon about the perennialism as he explains in his latest book Free Africa or death.

-He is the initiator of the demonstrations against the CFA franc who took in several French-speaking African countries.
+He was the initiator of the demonstrations against the CFA franc who took in several French-speaking African countries.